Scale separation, rolling solutions and entropy bounds: Scale separation: vacua versus rolling solutions

 Let us first give a simplified, alternative derivation of the no-go theorem of \cite{Gautason:2015tig} using a four-dimensional perspective.
 We consider an effective theory coming from a compactification of type II string theory taking the form

 in four-dimensional Einstein frame.
 Below we set $M_P=1$.
 We include $p$-form RR fluxes and 3-form NSNS flux threading the extra dimensions, curvature contribution(s) from the internal space, and (smeared) $D(3+k)$-branes wrapping internal $k$-dimensional cycles.\footnote{We do not consider $NS5$-branes given the difficulty in solving the associated tadpole.
-Similarly, we do not consider $D$-branes with co-dimension less than three, since their backreaction typically leads us away from a controlled regime; naively including them does not change the no-go theorem, up to an order one constant.} Among the scalar fields we have the volume $\rho^3$ (in string units) of the compact six-dimensional space and the dilaton $\phi$.
+Similarly, we do not consider $D$-branes with co-dimension less than three, since their backreaction typically leads us away from a controlled regime; naively including them does not change the no-go theorem, up to an order one constant.} We also assume the absence of non-trivial warp factors and dilaton gradients; this is often the case with smeared sources.
+Among the scalar fields we have the volume $\rho^3$ (in string units) of the compact six-dimensional space and the dilaton $\phi$.
 In terms of the universal scalars $\rho$ and $\tau=\rho^{3/2} e^{-\phi}$, the four-dimensional potential reads \cite{VanRiet:2023pnx}

 from which one obtains the following expressions

 The key assumption of \cite{Gautason:2015tig} is that the Kaluza-Klein scale is not decoupled from the internal curvature.
 In the above language this means, on a vacuum, that $L_{KK}^{-2} \simeq |V_{R_6}|$.
 Similarly, on a vacuum we have ${\cal R} = 4 V=4 \Lambda$ in four-dimensional Planck units, so we define the four-dimensional scale $L_H^{-2} \simeq |V|$, up to order-one factors.
 On a vacuum, we necessarily have $\tau \frac{\partial V}{\partial \tau}=0=\rho \frac{\partial V}{\partial \rho}$.
 From \eqref{VpartialV}, we then arrive at